-🔪 Own a slice of samurai legacy — sharp, sleek, and unmistakably authentic.
+🔪 Own a slice of samurai heritage — sharp, sleek, and unmistakably authentic.

-The Higonokami Folding Knife features a 120mm blade forged from high-performance Blue Paper Steel, renowned for exceptional edge retention and wear resistance.
-Handcrafted by Nagao Seisakusho in Japan since 1894, this minimalist folding knife combines a durable brass handle that develops a unique patina over time with a simple, lock-free design.
-Compact and lightweight, it’s ideal for everyday carry and precision slicing tasks, blending historic craftsmanship with modern utility.
+The Higonokami Folding Knife features a 120mm blade crafted from premium Blue Paper Steel, renowned for its exceptional edge retention and wear resistance.
+Hand-forged by Nagao Seisakusho in Japan since 1894, this knife combines minimalist design with durable brass handles that develop a unique patina over time.
+Compact and lightweight, it’s a timeless tool blending traditional craftsmanship with everyday practicality.

 | ASIN | B078YLVGW8 |